Indian Accent | Mayfair Restaurant

 It’s the third branch of the restaurant from critically venerated chef Manish Mehrotra, joining its cousins in New Delhi and New York.
-The restaurants have been awarded a positive avalanche of accolades over there; from a World Top 50 Best Restaurant in India, to a Zagat runner up for Best Restaurant in New York – and you’ll easily see why when you head to their Mayfair set-up.
+The restaurants have won an avalanche of accolades, from a World Top 50 Best Restaurant in India, to a Zagat runner up for Best Restaurant in New York – and you’ll easily see why when you head to their Mayfair set-up.

 Walking in, you’ll be met by a stunning gold bar to your right, whose shelves are piled with all kinds of multi-coloured spirits and rare bottles of whisky.
 Set against pearlescent walls, the vibe is all dark wooden tables and seating – including a number of booths – in a rich emerald green; which continues downstairs (via a sweeping spiral staircase) to the private dining room.

 The cocktails are, to put it simply, delicious.
 There are masterful blends such as the Green Chilli Sour with Hari Mirch (chilli) infused tequila, lemon oleo-saccharum and mezcal, or The Proper Copper of Kaffir lime leaf-infused vodka, honey, and rose blossom water (which, true to its name, is served in a shiny copper cup, sprinkled with rose petals).
 There are also plenty of soft cocktails to pick from, or, if wine is more your thing, a pretty mighty wine list along with an expert sommelier on hand to talk it all through.

 And here’s where things really spice up.
 The dishes are all inspired by global influences as well as lesser known Indian cooking styles, hence the ‘accent’.